This post may contain affiliate links. Please read my disclosure policy for more details.

 This is an easy lemon garlic pasta that comes together quickly with a handful of everyday ingredients and it’s fresh, silky and delicious.

-I’m a big fan of using lemon and garlic in pasta sauces, and if you love this combination, you might try this lemon ricotta pasta, creamy penne pasta or pasta with olives.
+I’m a big fan of lemon and garlic in pasta sauces.
+I’ve already used this wonderful combination in these scrumptious lemon ricotta pasta, creamy penne pasta and pasta with olives.

 And I wonder why I didn’t post this lemon garlic pasta recipe long before!

-It was one of my staples when I was a student, and I just love how easy and economical it is, and it’s great that doesn’t require a ton of ingredients to make something so good.
+It was one of my staples when I was a student, and I still love how easy and economical it is, and it’s great that doesn’t require a ton of ingredients.

-With this simple recipe it’s a breeze to turn butter, garlic, parmesan, lemons and some pasta cooking water into a lemon garlic butter sauce that nicely coats your spaghetti.
+With this simple recipe it’s a breeze to turn butter, garlic, parmesan, lemons and starchy cooking water into a lemon garlic butter sauce that nicely coats your pasta.

-Adding a touch of starchy pasta water to emulsify all the ingredients is a popular Italian technique that I use in many of my pasta recipes.
-It’s a no-brainer and it makes your pasta silky and juicy in just a few seconds.
+The starchy pasta water is used to emulsify all the ingredients.
+This is a popular Italian technique, a no-brainer that makes your pasta silky and juicy in just a few seconds.

 Let’s see how to make it now!